fgg89/portmonitoring/README.md

 # docker run portscanner -i 10 -e 22,80
 ```

-The following command is meant for troubleshoot purposes or if you just want to dive deeper into the container:
+The following command is meant for troubleshooting purposes or if you just want to dive deeper into the container:

 ```
 # docker run -ti --rm --net=host --entrypoint /bin/bash portscanner